What is Phishing?

 Threat phishing is a common operation method.
 The aggressors claim to have vital information about an individual or organization, and they demand an untraceable transaction (usually using cryptocurrency) to delete the information or unlock the system.
 The difference between this and a ransomware attack is that the criminal is just bluffing.
 Most of the time, the email itself contains attachments or links with real ransomware that can compromise the organization.
 Lately, even organizations we considered off-limits, such as hospitals, are being targeted.

-In this scam, you are asked to update or verify your account information, revealing usernames and passwords; emails, account numbers, and phone numbers; and other relevant information to the attacker.
+In this scam, you are asked to update or verify your account information, revealing usernames and passwords, emails, account numbers, phone numbers, and other relevant information to the attacker.
 This is the oldest method of phishing.

 This scheme consists of an urgent letter from a tax administration agency stating that you have a pending balance.
 To avoid legal action, you’ll need to issue payment to a specific account (which is not a government account).
 This is not limited to tax organizations.
 The email, text, or call may also imply that you solicited an illegal service and need to pay a fine to avoid penalties or that you have a pending invoice from an unpaid service acquired years ago.